 did.
 The rain eased a bit and it was

 fabulous.
 After all, this is one of the

 reasons why lighthouses were used.....to guide mariners in the fog and rain.
 This is a beautiful place whether in the sun,

 rain or fog.
 There is even a place to

 stay and have a bite to eat.

 I roamed around the cliffs and took tons of photos.
 I couldn't get enough of this place.
 The view of the Bay of Fundy was spectacular.
-I can image how beautiful it must be on a sunny day.
+I can imagine how beautiful it must be on a sunny day.

 Cape d’Or is in the community of Advocate Harbour along the upper part of the Bay of Fundy.
 It is about 3 hours from Halifax and 1.5 hours from Amherst.
 Check out my map below to see the exact location.
-I suggest you use google maps to determine you best route.
+I suggest you use google maps to determine your best route.

-Advocate Harbour has a post office, gas station, general store, a few accommodations options, and the Wild Caraway Restaurant.
+Advocate Harbour has a post office, gas station, general store, a few accommodation options, and the Wild Caraway Restaurant.
 Cape Chignecto Provincial Park is next door as well which offers amazing camping and hiking adventures.